Skip to main content

 Second Accounting

-1. Property on hand at end of accounting not supported by account statements.
-Petitioner states the amount on hand at the end of the accounting period is cash: $106,059.19, and $423,742.25 (total $529,801.44).
+Property on hand at start of accounting still not supported by account statements.
+The start date for the second accounting is December 25, 2022.
+Petitioner states the amount on hand at the start of the accounting period is cash: $106,059.19, and $423,742.25 (total $529,801.44).
 Like the first account, the entirety of the securities and cash is held in the same two Edward Jones accounts.
-There are no account statements on file that contain a balance as of the December 25, 2022 (start date for second accounting), thus the closing date balances contained in those statements are different from the start date balances reported in the estate on hand at the beginning of the second accounting.
-Thus, the Court cannot verify that the starting values of the accounting were actually what Petitioner says they were.

 Appearances: